 SPECIAL TOPIC: INSPIRATION

 The "once-for-all" faith refers to the truths, doctrines, concepts, worldview teachings of Christianity (cf. 2 Pet.
-2:21).
+1:21).
 This once-given emphasis is the biblical basis for theologically limiting inspiration to the writings of the NT and not allowing later or other writings to be considered revelatory.
-There are many ambiguous, uncertain, and grey areas in the NT, but believers affirm by faith that everything that is "needed" for faith and practice is included with sufficient clarity in the NT.
+There are many ambiguous, uncertain, and grey areas in the NT, but believers affirm by faith that everything that is "needed" for faith and practice is included with sufficient clarity.

 This concept has been delineated in what is called "the revelatory triangle"